Mburnand-tech/Burnet/README.md

 ## :memo: Description

-- It is a Reddit-inspired topical discussion site with a scrollable and responsive display that allows users to 'like' articles and comments, and 'post' comments on articles.
+- It is a Reddit-inspired topical discussion site with a scrollable and responsive display that allows users to 'like' articles/comments and 'post' comments on articles.
 - The Front-End is built using React, with Axios for making API requests and MUI for styled components.

 - Additional features include: